UbaidAjaz/OSProject2124445/README.md

 1. What is the permission of folder /usr/local/apache/htdocs and what user and group owns the folder? . drwxr-xr-x+ 2 root root 4096 Jan 31 13:01 /usr/local/apache2/htdocs
 2. What port is the apache web server running.
 8080
 3. What port is open for http protocol on the host machine?
-80 I can't see my index file, not sure why
+80

+Port assignment wasn't successful. can't figure out why

 ## What to submit